 Although they both involve the dissolution of marriage, an annulment is a different procedure than a divorce.
+A no-fault divorce states that the marriage needs to end, but with no blame placed on the other person.
+All states recognize some type of no-fault divorce and these can be easier to get a court to approve than an annulment.
 When a couple seeks an annulment, they are claiming that the marriage was somehow illegitimate or void because of one of several circumstances.
-What qualifies as grounds for an annulment varies from state to state, but generally the rules are similar and include five of the most common reasons to end the marriage.
+A divorce said that the marriage no longer exists, whereas annulment declares that a marriage never truly existed in the first place.
+What qualifies for an annulment varies from state to state, but generally the rules are similar and include five of the most common reasons to end the marriage.

 Capacity to Marry

 For a marriage to be valid, it is essential that both parties have the capacity to marry mentally and legally.

 Marrying a person without the mental capacity to fully understand the meaning of the wedding is grounds for annulment.
 This can be because of mental illness or even an intoxicated party to the wedding who is not aware of what he is doing.
 Likewise, if a person is not legally qualified to marry, the marriage can be annulled as well.
 Marrying a person under the state’s age of consent is acceptable grounds for annulment.
 Bigamy, or a person getting married when they are already legally married to another person, also qualifies for an annulment.

 Fraud can be grounds for an annulment if one party to the marriage entered into the relationship without revealing certain truths about himself ahead of time.
 A spouse may claim that she would not have married the person had she known the truth about the other person.